wkolowski/coq-mtl/README.md

   * Free Monads.
 * Classes:
   * Pin down the precise categorical semantics.
-  * See how classes for monad transformers/monads are implemented in transformer/mtl/Just Do It paper.
+  * See how classes for monad transformers/monads are implemented in transformer/mtl/Just Do It paper (stuff like MonadCont).
   * Define Traversable and all its instances.
   * Define all instances for Foldable.
   * Learn how to prove general laws for Foldable.